 As briefly mentioned above, to streamline the establishment process of a business entity, you have to apply via the OSS to obtain the NIB and other relevant licenses.

 In short, the process is as follows:

 After your business is successfully incorporated in Indonesia, you are obliged to secure stay and work permits for your foreign employees as well as securing a bank account.
 If you are not sure about the process of both, you are welcome to discuss with us.

 Despite the recent business-friendly policies, many complicated regulations hampering foreign investments are still found.
 Through the implementation of the Omnibus Law, thousands of laws are to be amended, including taxation and labour.

 The Negative Investment List in Indonesia may soon be replaced by a Positive Investment List, which is also known as a Priority List.
 More business sectors will welcome foreign investments, such as automotive, coal gasification and electronics, as well as export-oriented and import-substitution.

 It is important to take note that policies and regulations may change constantly in Indonesia to encourage more foreign direct investments.
 You can refer to this guide on business incorporation in Indonesia.

-However, to get the most updated policies and regulations related to starting a business in Indonesia in 2020, you are recommended to get in touch with our business experts.
+However, to get the most updated policies and regulations related to starting a business in Indonesia as a foreigner in 2021, you are recommended to get in touch with our business experts.

 In addition to providing fresh guidance, our specialist can also assist you in providing market-entry and corporate secretarial services.